tnil25/ComfyUI-TJNodes/README.md

 ## Tips

-* Point tracking works best when tracking a contrasting area of an image (eg. a button on a shirt, the corner of a window, a letter on a keyboard, etc.)
+* Point tracking works best when tracking contrasting areas of an image (eg. a button on a shirt, the corner of a window, a letter on a keyboard, etc.)
   It will almost always fail if you attempt to track a flat color (eg. the sky, a flat wall, etc.)
+* In order to track scale and rotation two points are needed to calculate the tracking data, the farther away these points are the better, but make sure they are on the same plane of movement.
+Tracking will be inaccurate if for example one point is on the foreground and one on the background.